Workshop

 Despite its dilapidated state, I immediately loved the utility of it: an original rear cycle rack, proper mudguards front and back (with a built-in rear reflector no less), a full chain guard (complete with tetanus-inducing razor-sharp edges), and a Sturmey-Archer three-speed hub.

 After handing the skip owner a few shekels (ten of ’em, to be exact), I dragged it out.
-He was kind enough to let me keep all of the stuff that came out with it: grass clippings, straw, wet and rotten Mary-Rose-ish waney-edge fence panel wood firmly jammed in the rear spokes.
+He was kind enough to let me keep all of the shit that came out with it: grass clippings, straw, wet and rotten Mary-Rose-ish waney-edge fence panel wood firmly jammed in the rear spokes.
 Anyway, I tossed it in the boot on top of the weekly food shopping and drove it home, already wondering how I was going to explain this one to the wife.

 Getting it moving again